 The popular Winter Market returns to London’s Southbank Centre, a seasonal pleasure that sits alongside a range of family shows and festive fun as the banks of the River Thames become a winter wonderland.
 All along the South Bank are strings of decorations and cute illuminated wooden cabins selling Christmas gifts, from the quirky to the traditional, as well as mince pies, spiced cider and steaming mugs of mulled wine and hot chocolate.
 Make sure to grab a selfie by the huge Christmas tree!

-Also check out: The fantastic performances available at the Southbank Centre, from Christmas concerts and choir performances to a children’s retelling of Black Beauty and circus entertainment with Circus 1903.
+Also check out: The fantastic performances available at the Southbank Centre, from NOW!
+That's What I Call Christmas concerts and choir performances to circus entertainment with Circus 1903.

 The latest instalment of the Manchester Christmas Markets will take over locations across the city from mid-November, meaning visitors won’t be far from festive gifts and delicious food and drink stalls selling traditional bratwurst, hog roast, paella and much more.
 There will be more than 300 stalls and chalets across the city, with the heart of the markets found in Albert Square.
 Visitors can follow the trail and pick up jewellery, toys, plants, bags, homeware and fun, quirky gifts at a variety of markets, including a French market, a German market, a World Christmas market and a dedicated Arts & Crafts market.

-Also check out: Winter Funland, which will be held at an indoor venue and include fairground attractions, an ice rink, a circus and other fun performances; Halle’s (Manchester’s Orchestra’s) Christmas Concerts at Bridgewater Hall and Ice Village Manchester, the UK's biggest-ever ice attraction which includes an Arctic Tiki Bar, Santa's Grotto and an ice rink.
+Also check out: Winter Funland, which will be held at an indoor venue and include fairground attractions, an ice rink, a circus and other fun performances; and Halle’s (Manchester’s Orchestra’s) Christmas Concerts at Bridgewater Hall.

 With its unique location in the shadow of a celebrated English icon, Winchester Cathedral’s Christmas Market is widely regarded as one of Europe’s best.
 More than 100 chalets are home to hand-picked exhibitors offering exclusive gifts that visitors won’t find on the high street – from hand-crafted decorations and festive treats to craft beer and mulled wine.

-This three-day market sets up shop for its fleeting run at Lincoln’s Cathedral Quarter.
-There will be 280 Bavarian-themed stalls selling a range of unique festive trinkets alongside a wide selection of hearty food, drink and fairground rides.
-Shops across the city stay open later when the market’s in town too, giving you plenty of time to get all your gifts.
-Got the kids in tow?
-Well make sure to stop by St Paul in the Bail where the little ones can write and decorate their letters to Santa, and even post them to him using the huge Christmas Postbox.
+This four-day Christmas market sets up shop for its fleeting run at Lincoln’s Cathedral Quarter.
+There will be hundreds of wooden stalls selling a range of unique festive trinkets alongside a wide selection of hearty food, drink and fairground rides.
+Shops across the city stay open later when the market’s in town too, giving you plenty of time to get all your pressies.
+Stop by the Lincoln Christmas Maker's Market too to browse wares made by local artists and craftsmen.

 Soak up medieval charm at York’s award-winning Christmas fair.
 Alpine-style chalets take pride of place at the centre of Parliament Street, offering up an array of festive decorations, foodie treats and traditional Christmas gifts.
 For local Yorkshire produce, head for the Make in Yorkshire Yuletide Village, and for all the fun of the fair, fly down the Victorian-style Helter Skelter at Kings Square.
 After all that excitement you’ll be in need of a tipple or two, so stop by the rustic barn in St Sampson’s Square for a glass of mulled wine and a cup of hot chestnuts.